-3.29 There continues to be widespread disregard for regulations for camping and caravan sites outside of planning control in the National Park with both 28-day sites and Exemption Certificate sites operating well beyond their permitted development period.
+3.22 There continues to be widespread disregard for regulations for camping and caravan sites outside of planning control in the National Park with both 28-day sites and Exemption Certificate sites operating well beyond their permitted development period.
 Monitoring of these sites continues to challenge the limited resources of the Authority.

-3.30 Between November 2023 and March 2024, the Authority carried out a number of workshops and meetings with National Park Authority Members, Statutory Undertakers, Tourism Stakeholders and Welsh Government to discuss whether the Authority should consider imposing an Article 4 direction to remove permitted development rights for 28-day camping and caravan sites and the introduction of a voluntary Code of Conduct for Exempted Organisation sites.
-It was agreed that a public consultation on the preferred options would take place later in 2024.
+3.23 Between November 2023 and March 2024, the Authority carried out a number of workshops and meetings with National Park Authority Members, Statutory Undertakers, Tourism Stakeholders and Welsh Government to discuss whether the Authority should consider imposing an Article 4(1) direction to remove permitted development rights for 28-day camping and caravan sites and the introduction of a voluntary Code of Conduct for Exempted Organisation sites.
+An informal public consultation on the preferred options took place during the summer of 2024 and an Article 4(1) Direction was executed in December 2024.
+Notice of the Article 4(1) Direction was given with a six week period for formal representation between 10 January and 21 February 2025.
+The Article 4(1) Direction was confirmed by National Park Authority Members on 7 May 2025 and will take effect from 1 January 2026.